 - Resentment: Extremely typical when caring for a person who has hurt or betrayed you in the past, it is common for those feelings to resurface when that individual is now in your care.

 - Hopelessness: When a senior faces a difficult diagnosis such as a chronic or terminal condition, feelings of despair can settle in, which could result in despondency or depression.

-Acknowledging these feelings, and accepting that they’re completely normal, is an effective place to start.
-The following tips provided by our home health aides in Denton, TX can also help:
+Acknowledging these caregiver emotions, and accepting that they’re completely normal, is an effective place to start.
+The following tips for handling caregiver emotions provided by our professional caregivers can also help: